 Velocity Global provides transparent and accurate burden pricing for global employers at 99.63% accuracy.
 Our in-house and external auditing teams follow a rigorous process for collecting, auditing, updating, and maintaining burden calculations even as country conditions change.

-Our global Employer of Record (EoR) solution handles onboarding, benefits, compliance, and HR support so that you can focus on attracting top talent worldwide.
-Plus, our integrated Global Payroll solution makes paying international employees simple and risk-free.
+Our Global Employer of Record (EOR) solution handles onboarding, payroll, benefits, compliance, and HR support so that you can focus on attracting top talent worldwide.

 By partnering with Velocity Global, you can build remote teams quickly and cost-effectively in more than 185 countries.